ChlorideCull/RattleMurmur/README.md

 RattleMurmur - The alternative Murmur (which doesn't need xorg)
 ====================================

-RattleMurmur is an alternative Mumble Server, based of uMurmur.
+RattleMurmur is an alternative Mumble Server, based of uMurmur (which doesn't need xorg either).

 Instructions for building from source
 -------------------------------------